All Episodes

 And I always said that the biggest problem with the feminazis, the biggest problem with militant feminism was that its basic goal was to structurally alter human nature.

-How many of you know parents who bought into the silliness that if you raised your little girl baby with G.I.
-Joe dolls and painted the room blue that you're gonna raise a tomboy, and if you put your little boy with uh Barbie dolls in a pink bedroom that you're gonna raise I know people that actually tried that.
+How many of you know, parents, who bought into the silliness that if you raised your little girl baby with G.I.
+Joe dolls and painted the room blue, that you're going to raise a tomboy.

 And I will never forget the Time magazine cover in the 90s.

-Cover story, which meant that to the editors at time it was big news.
+Cover story, which meant that to the editors at time, it was big news.

 A shocking study that proved men and women were born different.

-If men and women are born different is news to you.
+Now, what must you think if men and women are born different is news to you?

 I got that time cover here.

-It isn't just upbringing, new studies show.
+It isn't just upbringing.

 They are born that way.

-As a Time magazine cover here.
+As a Time magazine cover.

 Hang on just a second, folks.